Senior Health Insurance Over 70 Care Options and Costs

 Medicare is PART of the solution

-Medicare covers some medical expenses for people 65 and older.
+This medicare covers some medical expenses for people 65 and older.
 Medicare programs include:

 - You can also pay for outpatient medical services such as equipment and supplies, home health care, and physical therapy.
 Generally, you don’t have to pay a premium for Part A, you just need to apply for the coverage.